mikemole/lookout.github.io/_posts/2015-07-23-fast-rsa-ciphers-for-jruby.md

 The JRuby runtime is compelling for a number of reasons, one of the most often touted is performance.
-Like many users we've generally seen good performance from JRuby, so imagine our surprise when we found downright _lethargic_ performance in some of our OpenSSL operations.
+Like many users we've generally seen good performance from JRuby, so imagine our surprise when we found ponderously slow performance in some of our OpenSSL operations.

-Despite generally positive performance in JRuby, it's still restricted to performance of the JVM.
+Despite generally positive Ruby performance in JRuby, overall performance is still tied to the capabilities of the JVM itself.
 In the case of OpenSSL operations, what's really being compared is the performance of Java's SSL library versus the [openssl's](http://openssl.org/) C library.
 Unfortunately, for RSA-specific operations, Java has some slower math operations under the covers.
 For example, here's some benchmark code using RSA ciphers for signing/signature verification/encryption/decription on MRI versus JRuby 1.7.21:

     $ ruby2.1 -v benchmark.rb